redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 #### Write a `mousemove` Event Handler

-Since a new Julia Set must be calculated every time the mouse moves over the Mandelbrot Set image, we will need an event handler function attached to the `mousemove`  event of the `juliaImage` HTML `canvas` element.
+Since a new Julia Set must be calculated every time the mouse moves over the Mandelbrot Set image, we need to attach an event handler function to the `mousemove`  event of the `juliaImage` HTML `canvas` element.

 This event handler must do the following things:
 1. Transform the mouse pointer's `X` ,`Y` position over the image into the `X`, `Y` coordinates of the complex plane